 Global Ecology and Biogeography

-Global Ecology and Biogeography (GEB) welcomes papers that investigate broad-scale, general patterns in the organization of ecological systems and assemblages, and the processes that underlie them.
-In particular, GEB welcomes studies that use macroecological methods, comparative analyses, meta-analyses, reviews, spatial analyses, and modeling to arrive at general, conceptual conclusions.
+Global Ecology and Biogeography (GEB) welcomes papers that investigate broad-scale (in space, time and/or taxonomy), general patterns in the organization of ecological systems and assemblages, and the processes that underlie them.
+In particular, GEB welcomes studies that use macroecological methods, comparative analyses, meta-analyses, reviews, spatial analyses and modelling to arrive at general, conceptual conclusions.
 Studies in GEB need not be global in spatial extent, but the conclusions and implications of the study must be relevant to ecologists and biogeographers globally, rather than being limited to local areas, or specific taxa.
 Similarly, GEB is not limited to spatial studies; we are equally interested in the general patterns of nature through time, among taxa (e.g., body sizes, dispersal abilities), through the course of evolution, etc. Further, GEB welcomes papers that investigate general impacts of human activities on ecological systems in accordance with the above criteria.

 A substantial proportion of manuscripts submitted to GEB are declined without review.
 The decision is based on:

-· whether the Abstract and the display pieces present conceptual advances that will be relevant to the work of ecologists and biogeographers globally.
-It should be obvious aspects of the work that researchers will want to discuss, teach, or cite.
+- whether the Abstract and the display pieces present conceptual advances that will be relevant to the work of ecologists and biogeographers globally.

-It is very important that papers submitted to GEB be presented in a way that emphasizes their generality, and that the most citable points of the study are clearly presented in the Abstract and display pieces.
+It is very important that papers submitted to GEB are presented in a way that emphasizes their generality.
+It is critical that the most citable points of the study be clearly presented in the Abstract and display pieces.
 Use the cover letter to highlight these points to the editors.

 Requirements for submission

-2. Every author named on the paper must provide written (or email) confirmation to the corresponding author that he/she consents to being named as an author on the manuscript, exactly as submitted to GEB.
-The corresponding author must be prepared to provide copies of this correspondence to the Editor-in-chief on request.
+- Every author named on the paper must provide written (or email) confirmation to the corresponding author that he/she consents to being named as an author on the manuscript, exactly as submitted to GEB.
+The corresponding author must be prepared to provide copies of this correspondence to the Editor-in-Chief on request.

-1. Research papers – These are standard research papers, typically not longer than ten printed pages.
-This corresponds to roughly 5000 words in the main body of the text, 50 literature citations, and six to eight tables and figures.
+- Research papers – These are standard research papers, typically not longer than ten printed pages.
+This corresponds to roughly 5000 words in the main body of the text, 50 literature citations, and six to eight display pieces (tables and figures).
 Papers that are shorter in one of these respects may be longer in another.
-Please use a structured Abstract, not longer than 300 words, with the following headings: Aim, Location, Methods, Results, Main conclusions.
+Please use a structured Abstract, not longer than 300 words, with the following headings: Aim, Location, Time period, Major taxa studied, Methods, Results, Main conclusions.

-Longer papers-- Authors may request that longer manuscripts be considered.
+Longer papers - Authors may request that longer manuscripts be considered.
 However, page space in the journal is limited, and readers value concisely written manuscripts.
-In the cover letter, the author must justify why extra space is necessary.
+In the cover letter, the authors must justify why extra space is necessary.
 The reviewers and Handling Editor must agree.
 Rejection rates of long papers may be commensurately higher.

 Formatting your manuscript

-4. A Biosketch should be included: a short (30-100 words for one author, or up to 150 words for three authors) description of the research interests of the author(s).
-For papers with >3 authors, a biosketch should either focus on first author, or should be a general statement of the focus of the research team.
+- A Biosketch should be included: a short (30-100 words for one author, or up to 150 words for three authors) description of the research interests of the author(s).
+For papers with >3 authors, a biosketch should either focus on first author(s), or should be a general statement of the focus of the research team.
 Links to authors' web pages may be provided.
-Insert the biosketch after the literature references.

-References must be listed in alphabetical order at the end of the paper in the following standard forms (with titles of journals in full):
+References must be listed in alphabetical order at the end of the paper in the following standard forms (with titles of journals in full); when there are 15 or more authors, list only the first three followed by et al.:

 May, R.M.
 (1994) The effects of spatial scale on ecological questions and answers.
 Large-scale ecology and conservation biology (ed. by P.J.
 Edwards, R.M.
 May and N.R.
 Webb), pp. 1–17.
 Blackwell Scientific Publications, Oxford.